krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

     <figcaption>Basilica Ceiling</figcaption>
 </div>

 The longest catholic church in the world.
 Though you can't tell when you visit, the Basilica is actually in the form of a crucifix.
 It is a really incredible site with an incredibly long lead-up to the main dome.
-The main corridor has an arch ceiling with these consistent rectangular patterns that managed to expose the height and size of the Basilica.
+The main corridor has an arched ceiling with these consistent rectangular patterns that managed to expose the height and size of the Basilica.
 Unlike other Basilicas that have circular pillars, St. Peter's Basilica has rectangular pillars with engravings of what seemed to be griffins at the top of them.
 In addition, these pillars are present in the foyer of the basilica.
-The main corridor of the basilica also has a list of the largest churches in the world on it's floor.
+The main corridor of the basilica also has a list of the largest churches in the world on its floor.
 Naturally, St. Peter's Basilica is the largest.

 <div class="item left">
     <img data-src="{{ 'assets/images/blog/italy_trip/day2/pieta.jpg' | relative_url }}" class="blog-image">
     <figcaption>Michelangelo's Pieta</figcaption>
 </div>

 Even the side corridors are substantially more impressive and decorated than normal.
-One of them has a Chapel where weddings could be held if and only if you have connections with the Pope or the cardinals.
+One of them has a Chapel where weddings could be held if and only if you have connections with the Pope or the Cardinals.
 Another famous sculpture present in these halls is Michelangelo's [Pieta]("https://www.wikiwand.com/en/Piet%C3%A0_(Michelangelo)").

 The main dome of the Basilica was designed by Michelangelo.
 The altar is a reference to the confession of faith by St. Peter, that led to his martyrdom.
-Each of the letters around the dome are 1.4 feet tall that spell out
+Each of the letters around the dome is 1.4 feet tall that spell out
 *TV ES PETRVS ET SVPER HANC PETRAM AEDIFICABO ECCLESIAM MEAM.
 TIBI DABO CLAVES REGNI CAELORVM* (... you are Peter, and on this rock I will build my church. ...
 I will give you the keys of the kingdom of heaven ...
 Vulgate, Matthew 16:18–19.)*